An Update: Is hydroxychloroquine effective for COVID-19?

 - In addition, concerns exist over the benefit of the drug compared to its safety risk, especially with regard to abnormal heart rhythms.

-- Multiple worldwide public health organizations, including the FDA, NIH and WHO have halted emergency use and studies of hydroxychloroquine as a treatment for hospitalized patients with COVID-19 based on studies showing a lack of effect and possible serious side effects.
+- Multiple worldwide public health organizations, including the FDA, NIH and WHO recommend against use of hydroxychloroquine as a treatment for hospitalized patients with COVID-19 based on studies showing a lack of effect and possible serious side effects.
 Studies are still ongoing looking at use in early COVID disease, but prospective, randomized, controlled studies are not yet available.

 - NIH halts clinical trial of hydroxychloroquine.
 Study shows treatment does no harm, but provides no benefit.
 US National Institutes of Health.
 Accessed August 13, 2020 at https://www.nih.gov/news-events/news-releases/nih-halts-clinical-trial-hydroxychloroquine

 - Solidarity Clinical Trials for COVID-19 Treatments.
 WHO.
 Accessed Feb.
 2, 2021 at https://www.who.int/emergencies/diseases/novel-coronavirus-2019/global-research-on-novel-coronavirus-2019-ncov/solidarity-clinical-trial-for-covid-19-treatments

 - Coronavirus (COVID-19) Update: FDA Revokes Emergency Use Authorization for Chloroquine and Hydroxychloroquine.
 US Food and Drug Administration.
 Accessed August 12, 2020 at https://www.fda.gov/news-events/press-announcements/coronavirus-covid-19-update-fda-revokes-emergency-use-authorization-chloroquine-and